-NASA’s Silicon Valley Summer Camp Is Just Trying To Save Us From Space
+The Silicon Valley Summer Camp Trying To Save Us From Extinction

 The first near-Earth asteroid, or NEA, was identified in 1898, and another 500 or so were found in the succeeding century.
 (To be considered “near-Earth,” an asteroid or a comet must be on an orbit that brings it no further from Earth than the sun is to the Earth.)
 With new instruments, astronomers have since discovered a total of more than 17,000 NEAs.
 About half of the known NEAs have been found since 2010, and another 2,000 or so are discovered every year.
 One the size of the asteroid that hit Russia comes around about every three decades.

-In 2005, lawmakers in the U.S. passed a congressional mandate: the country would find 90% of near-Earth objects are bigger than 140 meters, or 459 feet, by 2020.
+In 2005, lawmakers in the U.S. passed a congressional mandate: the country would find 90% of near-Earth objects bigger than 140 meters, or 459 feet, by 2020.
 At the moment, astronomers know about almost all the near-Earth asteroids that are bigger than one kilometer in size, but it’s commonly thought that anything over 100 meters could be devastating if it were to hit a city.
 Current estimates put the number of those NEAs at hundreds of thousands to 5 million.
 Even if the actual number is at the lower end of that estimate, astronomers would have to increase their asteroid discovery rates by around a factor of 50 to get anywhere close to finding them all by 2020.

 In 2013, NASA launched the Asteroid Grand Challenge to encourage scientists to “find all asteroid threats to human populations and know what to do about them”; in 2016, the U.S. opened a new office dedicated to planetary defense.
-NASA’s Jet Propulsion Laboratory also keeps a running list of asteroids that could possibly hit Earth in the next 100 years.
+In addition to a live tally of near-Earth objects, NASA’s Jet Propulsion Laboratory also keeps a running list of asteroids that could possibly hit Earth in the next 100 years.
 The chances are often small, but some can get alarmingly large–a few have had a 1 in 1,000 chance of hitting Earth.
 Just this month, astronomers spotted an asteroid thought to be a bit larger than the one that hit Russia, and only a few days before it flew past us at a mere distance of 39,000 miles.
-(By comparison, the moon is 238,900 miles from Earth.)
+By comparison, the moon is 238,900 miles from Earth.

 A comet colliding with Earth is a similar but scarier threat for us.
 (There is some research that points to a comet and not an asteroid as the real dinosaur killer.)
 So-called short-period comets are on orbits that take their icy bodies on a short enough trip around the sun that the human race has had the technology to see them at some point on their orbit.
 Long-period comets–like Hale-Bopp in 1997–are more of a danger: They have orbital periods that take them past the sun every 200 to thousands of years.
 According to Kepler’s Third Law, celestial bodies on ellipsis move faster as they get closer to the sun.
 That means those far-away comets that we don’t know much if anything about speed up as they pass Jupiter on their way toward the sun, and the Earth.